your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 #### Traits

-_Tunneler_.
-The worm can burrow through solid rock at half its burrow speed and leaves a 10-foot-diameter tunnel in its wake.
+- _**Tunneler.**_ The worm can burrow through solid rock at half its burrow speed and leaves a 10-foot-diameter tunnel in its wake.

 #### Actions